zhezhouzz/Marple-Supplementary-Material/formalization/README.md

   well-formedness condition), the definition of automata in our formalization does not include this event, and we can recover the definition in the paper by taking a pair of an automata and a refinement type as the return event.
+- The built-in operator typing relation `Γ ⊢ (θ, t) ∈ Δ` in the paper is paramaterized as any relation that is well-formed (Definition 4.9).
 - The post automata in a Hoare Automata Type is in union normal form, consistent with how they are treated in the typing rules.